-- e.
-In courses which are lecture laboratory, laboratory, lecture clinic, clinic, or a combination thereof, each one (1) hour of laboratory or clinic will be equated as .75 semester hour credit.77 (2007-08), .785 (2008-09), and .80 (2009-10) per semester hour of credit.
-In courses which are nursing clinical hours, each one (1) hour of clinic will be equated as: .80 (2007-08), .85 (2008-09), and .90 (2009-10) per semester hour of credit. - f.
+e.
+In courses which are lecture laboratory, laboratory, lecture clinic, clinic, or a combination thereof, each one (1) hour of laboratory or clinic will be equated as:

+Academic Year 2010-2011 Academic Year 2011-2012 Academic Year 2012-2013 .815 per semester hour of credit .83 per semester hour of credit .845 per semester hour of credit f.
 In Supervised Occupational Experience the instructor's teaching load will be determined at the rate of one (1) equated semester hour of teaching load for each unit of 13.5 student credit hours generated per academic term.
-The single exception to the ratio of 1:13.5 shall be the John Deere Ag Tech SOE's which shall be equated at the ratio of one (1) hour of teaching load for each unit of nine and one-half (91/2) student credit hours generated per academic term. - g.
-All full-time teaching faculty will be assigned a minimum of fifteen (15) advisees, and those assigned more than forty (40) will be compensated at the rate of .5 equated hours release time/overload pay per each increment of ten (10) advisees.
-Following schedule applies:
+The single exception to the ratio of 1:13.5 shall be the John Deere Ag Tech SOE's which shall be equated at the ratio of one (1) hour of teaching load for each unit of nine and one-half (91⁄2) student credit hours generated per academic term.